When you set off to go on a hiking adventure, you may end up hitting some unexpected weather like strong winds, heavy rain, or even just a light mist.

 Sustainably made from recycled materials, this jacket is great in more ways than one.
 You’ll feel good about wearing this environmentally-friendly jacket without sacrificing looks.

-North Face Venture 2 Women’s Rain Jacket
+The North Face Women’s Venture 2 Waterproof Hooded Rain Jacket

 Are you interested in a hiking rain jacket that will keep away any rain?
 Whether you’re hiking or walking your dog on a rainy day, the North Face Venture 2 Women’s Rain Jacket will keep the rain away anywhere you go.